Nicholas Jagels (he/him)

 About me:

-As a member of the BACP, I am bound by, and adhere to, the BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
-I have regular clinical supervision and continue with my own personal and professional development.
+I'm a member of the BACP and work in accordance with their Ethical Framework for Good Practice.
+I engage in regular clinical supervision and am committed to my own ongoing personal and professional development.

 Approach